Amelia has over 25 yrs of experience in the IT, Training and Education, and eLearning industry.

 Specific articles discussing the end of flash:

-What do you think about the end of Flash?
+What do you think about Adobe's announcement about Flash?
 Please leave a comment below.

 What is HTML5?
 An Excerpt from lynda.com